Infant Mental Health Update

 Infant Welfare is the Priority

 MPSI's dual-title degree in Infant Mental Health is one of only a few programs like it across the country.
-Graduate students in social work, psychology or nursing add coursework in IMH.
+Graduate students in social work, psychology or nursing add coursework in Infant Mental Health.
 Infant mental health theory, assessment, and treatment are fully integrated into each dual-title students' major area of study.
 Master's and doctoral students then graduate as research-informed clinicians trained to effectively address the needs of diverse children and caregivers.

 The program graduated 11 dual-title Master's in Social Work students in 2021 and 13 in 2022.
 Eight doctoral students are currently in the program representing psychology, social work and nursing.
 IMH faculty appreciate the extra time, tuition and supplies required by students electing to enter the dual-title program, so two scholarship funds were created.
 The Weatherston Scholarship named five winners over the past two years; the Ziegelman Scholarship awarded funds to two students.